pchoi94/retirement-calculator/README.md

-This is a simple retirement calculator I created for myself and a friend to test that I vibe coded using ChatGPT.
+This is a simple retirement calculator I created for myself and my friends to test.
+I vibe coded it using ChatGPT.
 I plan to update it per my own personal needs over time.
+It's a work in progress.